Chart Color Schemes

 Cromer features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.8% of all households, including 46.6% couples with children, 22.3% couples without children, and 9.3% single parent families.
-Non-family households constitute the remaining 21.2%, with lone person households at 19.4% and group households comprising 1.6%.
-The median household size is 3.0 people, larger than the Greater Sydney average of 2.7.
+Family households constitute 78.8% of all households, including 46.6% couples with children, 22.3% couples without children, and 9.3% single parent families.
+Non-family households comprise the remaining 21.2%, with lone person households at 19.4% and group households making up 1.6%.
+The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households